 - Registrants currently on the non-practicing register, wanting to transfer to the practicing register, will be required to contact the College of Dental Hygienists of Manitoba office at 204-219-2678 or email email@example.com at least 2 weeks before your return to work date.

 - The criteria for obtaining practicing registration is set out under the Renewal of Registration section.
 Please Note: A transfer fee, established by CDHM Council, may also be applied to the registration fee after January 15th of that year.
 Important: You are not authorized to practice dental hygiene in Manitoba until you have been approved and are listed on the practicing register.

 Contact Information – As per CDHM By-laws, Article 2.1, Obligation of Membership, you are required to inform the registrar within 30 days of a change in address and contact information (this includes changes to your cell number, email address and employer contact information).
 These changes are to be made by updating your profile online.

-Name Change – As per CDHM By-laws, Article 2.2, if you change your name, you are required to complete the CDHM Name Change Section that is located on your online profile, within 30 days of the name cange.
-A notarized copy from a *Notary Public of an appropriate name change document, such as marriage certificate or an official government-issued credential, must be uploaded to your on-line profile page for review/approval by the Board of Assessors.
+Name Change – As per CDHM By-laws, Article 2.2, if you change your name, you are required to complete the CDHM Name Change Section that is located on your online profile, within 30 days of the name change.
+A copy of an appropriate name change document, such as marriage certificate or an official government-issued credential, must be uploaded to your on-line profile page for review/approval by the Board of Assessors.
 Upon approval, a new wall certificate will be available in digital format.

 * A Notary Public is a person authorized to verify the identity of a person signing a document that is required by law.
 A Commissioner of Oath cannot certify or verify document.